Esfod/ACIT4620-Final-Portfolio/README.md

 - `\experiemnt_data` directory holds records of previous run results (outputs)

 ### Notebook file
-- `project_rundown.ipynb` gives a detailed explanations of the projects codes with example outputs in a notebook format.
+- `project_rundown.ipynb` is a Jupyter notebook file which gives a detailed explanations of the projects codes with example outputs in a notebook format.

 ## Running the Project